GehDoc/vscode-textile-preview/README.md

 This extension is entirely based on the Markdown preview provided by Visual Studio Code, and offers the same level of functionality :
 * view Textile source and its HTML preview side by side, with synchronised scrolling;
 * include images, from local or network, with manageable security of the preview's content;
-* click on links, in the source view and in the HTML preview.
+* click on links, in the source view and in the HTML preview;
+* Can be run as a [remote/web extension](https://code.visualstudio.com/api/advanced-topics/remote-extensions).
 Internal and external links to a paragraph headline of a textile file are supported (slugify);
 * see the document headlines structure in the outline view;
 * fold paragraphs from their headline, multi-line list-items, code blocks, and special HTML comments `<!-- #region [Optional text] -->` and `<!-- #endregion [Optional text] -->`.